-Arduino [53] is an open source electronic platform for building programmable constructing devices that interact with the environments through lights, motors, and other sensors.
+The idea behind the Arduino platform is similar to that of Lego Mindstorms®.
+An Arduino device includes building blocks of various forms that are used for constructing devices that interact with the environments through lights, motors, and other sensors.
 Similarly to Lego Mindstorms® Arduino constructs include a microcontroller chip a board that can be programmed using the Arduino programming language [54] that is based on Wiring [55], an open source programming framework for microcontrollers which supports the development of cross-platform applications for controlling a wide range of microcontroller devices.

-The idea behind the Arduino platform is similar to that of Lego Mindstorms®.
-An while at the same time it provides sources for building new ones.
+Similarly to Scratch, Arduino has a community that encourages the sharing of projects while at the same time it provides sources for building new ones.
 The community is reachable through popular social networks.
 A wiki offers a collection of tutorials, instructions, and supporting information directly contributed by Arduino users for the benefit of others.